 In many parts of the US, there are more cybersecurity job openings than there are qualified candidates.
-States like New York, California, Texas, Florida, North Carolina, Virginia, and Maryland have the biggest cybersecurity talent gaps—and the most opportunities for those with the right skills .
+States like New York, California, Texas, Florida, North Carolina, Virginia, Georgia, and Maryland have the biggest cybersecurity talent gaps—and the most opportunities for those with the right skills .

 Security architect is considered an advanced-level role within cybersecurity.
 Depending on your career goals, you might choose to pursue the management side of security by working for a larger company managing a larger team or target and work toward an executive security role.

 You may also choose to specialize by further developing your security skills in a niche like cloud, network, or application security.

 Successful security architects are able to take a high-level view of an organization’s security needs and craft solutions to meet those needs.
 Becoming a security architect often means developing your security and leadership skills while gaining experience working with information security.
 If this sounds like a career for you, here’s an outline of how to get there.